 Funding is also subject to ethics approval being granted, if required.

 All applications must be submitted online via the dedicated Gilead Australia Fellowship website (www.gileadfellowship.com.au).
-The website will be accepting applications from 10 April 2017 to 23:59 AEST on 1 September 2017.
+The website will be accepting applications from 11 June 2018 to 23:59 AEST on 10 September 2018.
 All applicants will need to register on the website to gain access to the application portal.
 After starting an application online, the form can be saved and the application continued at a later date.
-All applications must be completed and submitted by the closing date of 1 September 2017; incomplete applications and applications submitted after this time will not be considered.
+All applications must be completed and submitted by the closing date; incomplete applications and applications submitted after this time will not be considered.
 Please note all correspondence and notifications to applicants will be via email where possible.

 To assist you with completing your application, the following guidance outlines what should be considered for inclusion: